 Silk is a protein fibre produced by silkworms, and counts as one of the oldest textile fibres in the world.
 It is mostly known for its luxurious drape and smooth, soft texture.

-Most people in the fashion industry are probably not familiar with peace silk production, and even less so outside of the “fashion bubble”.
-Generally speaking, peace silk is considered a more sustainable option than conventional silk in terms of animal welfare, social standards and the environment.
-But first of all, what exactly is wrong with conventional silk production?
+Generally speaking, peace silk is considered a more sustainable option compared to conventional silk in terms of animal welfare, social standards and the environment.
+But what exactly are the issues of conventional silk production?